Teaching MEDIA LITERACY SKILLS in a Fake News World (Grades K-12)Presented by Kristen Mattson |

 Practical Ideas and Strategies

 We all know the role misleading claims, fake news, and false statements play in our society, so how do we incorporate learning about them in our classrooms without chaos, outbursts, or angry parent phone calls?
 How do we understand the art and science behind what our media organizations do to increase likes and clicks?
 How can we teach about bias without our own bias seeping through?
-In this timely NEW seminar, award-winning school librarian, KRISTEN MATTSON will help you better understand how and why media plays such a critical role in all of our lives.
+In this timely seminar, award-winning school librarian Kristen Mattson will help you better understand how and why media plays such a critical role in all of our lives.
 You'll learn proven ways to more effectively teach critical media literacy skills in your classrooms and libraries, so you are better equipped to lead your students through savvy dissections and informed discussions.

 You'll leave this seminar with an abundance of timely, proven ways to help your students assess diverse media sources enabling them to make decisions and formulate opinions based on factual, accurate and up to date information.